 - 1. Apply and be accepted to the University of Wisconsin-Green Bay. - 2.
 Complete a minimum of twenty-eight (28) university credits with a cumulative grade point average of at least 2.75. - 3.
 Meet one of test requirements listed below.
 Test scores cannot be more than five years old and an official score report must be submitted to the Education Program Office at the time of application. - a.
-Receive passing scores on all three sections of the Pre-Professional Skills Test (PPST) or the Core Academic Skills for Educators (CORE) exam. - b.
+Receive passing scores on all three sections of the Core Academic Skills for Educators (CORE) exam. - b.
 A composite ACT score of 23 or higher with a minimum score of 20 in English, Math and Reading. - c.
 A composite SAT score of 1070 or higher with a minimum scores of 450 in Math and Verbal sections. - 4.
-Complete EDUC 295 and EDUC 206. - 5.
+Complete EDUC 208 and EDUC 206. - 5.
 Complete and submit an Application for Candidacy with supporting documentation to the UW-Green Bay Professional Program in Education.